lana-20/charles-setup/README.md

 ## Download and Install

 Although Charles is not an open source software or a free tool, a demo version is available.
 It can be downloaded and used for free, but limits each session to 30 minutes.
-Consequently, I have to restart the software now and then, if I want to use it for a more extended period.
+Consequently, we have to restart the software now and then, if we want to use it for a more extended period.

 <img width="600" src="https://user-images.githubusercontent.com/70295997/223296577-314ac68f-8ac3-4f2f-8ec0-aa908d9935ca.png">